particle-iot/docs/src/content/datasheets/wi-fi/p2-photon-migration-guide.md

 - This is often a switching regulator to save space, but this is not required.
   - The Photon used a Richtek RT8008 (3.3V), which is hard to procure.
   - The Argon used a Torex XCL223, which is no longer available.
 The pin compatible XCL224 is also no longer available.
-- If the voltage is close to 3.3V, such as 5V USB, a linear regulator can be used.
+- If the input voltage is close to 3.3V, such as 5V USB, a linear regulator can be used.

+### VBAT

+On the Photon, a lithium coin cell or supercap can be attached to the VBAT pin to keep the real-time clock running, and keep the backup SRAM (retained memory).

+This feature is not available on the P2 or Gen 3 devices.

 ### No 5V tolerance!